tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 - What are the benefits to getting this right?

 _A_

+A successful implementation at one facility could be readily mimicked at other facilities, which have similar requirements.

+The requirements are highly demanding in terms of data storage, access and retrieval.

 - Data generated by automotive engineering powertrain facilities is high-volume and high-value.
 - Concepts such as 'big-data' is driving the industry to push for access to an increasing volume of digital information.